SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The dataminer.services platform gets updated continuously.
 This change log can help you trace when specific features and changes have become available.

-#### 20 September 2023 - Enhancement - Admin App - Nodes overwiew page has been made more performant [ID 37403]
+#### 20 September 2023 - Enhancement - Admin App - Nodes page responsiveness has been improved [ID 37403]

 The retrieval of node and DXM information on the Nodes page of a DataMiner System in the Admin App has been made more performant.